 If you’re planning a trip to Durham, check out OC Aerial.
 It’s an American Ninja Warrior course and adventure gym.
 We had the best time spending the morning on the ropes course and trying all the Ninja Warrior obstacles.

 If you want to do something a little less active, you can check out all the Breweries in Durham, NC.
-There are over a dozen in Bull City.
+Or go ghost hunting at all the haunted places in Durham.

 Have you been to the Sarah P. Duke Gardens?
 Let us know about your trip in the comments.